Chriscds/npm-readme-generator/testerREADME.md

 ## Questions

-Any questions relating to this repository can be opened in an issue, or feel free to contact me directly at y.
+Any questions relating to this repository can be opened in an issue, or feel free to contact me directly at g.

-Take a look at the rest of my work at [h](https://github.com/h)
+Take a look at the rest of my work at [g](https://github.com/g)